ALib C++ Library

 inline

 Provides read/write access to single characters.
-Overrides String::operator[] returning a reference to a TChar value, which allows to change the character stored.
+Overrides String::operator[] returning a reference to a TChar value, which allows changing the character stored.

 Attention